AKCLAB/batch_sgRNA/README.md

 # batch_sgRNA

 Pipeline to predict sgRNAs in batch from a BED file.
 This pipeline was created with the purpose of predicting sgRNAs to assess the presence of a large number of predicted ncRNAs.
 The concept of prediction was based in the web-based Eukaryotic Pathogen CRISPR guide RNA/DNA Design Tool, which predict sgRNA from the ends of the genes.
-Our current predictions use the CCTop, tool available, which incorporates an efficiency parameter that considers the number of potential off-targets.
+Our current predictions use the CCTop tool, available, and incorporates an efficiency parameter that considers the number of potential off-targets.

 ![Prediction model](batch_sgrna.drawio.png)

 ## Pipeline batch_sgRNA.sh Overview:
 Reads the input BED file.
-Generates a new BED file with extended coordinates from target gene.
+Generates a new BED file with extended coordinates from the target gene.
-Extracts FASTA sequences using a default extension of 150 bp  by default.
+Extracts FASTA sequences using a default extension of 100 bp by default.
 Indexes the reference FASTA genome.
 Predicts sgRNAs for each target sequence in both the 5′ upstream and 3′ downstream regions of the gene. posprocessing_outcctop.py: Compiles a table with the top 3 sgRNAs predicted by CCTop for each target gene.